 England had a poor day on Saturday and a really poor one on Sunday.
 Now the best we can possibly get out of this game is a draw.
 And let’s not forget that Australia will be delighted with a draw at fortress Edgbaston.
 It will feel like Brisbane felt for us in 2010 – a huge fillip.

 The worst case scenario, of course, is a big Australia win.
 That would do wonders for their confidence and set them up beautifully for Lord’s and the rest of the series.
 I don’t even want to contemplate that outcome; but contemplate it we must.

 Can you see England batting out the day?
+Cricket is one of the archetypal betting sports but I wouldn’t put money on us this time.
 We’ll need our lion’s share of luck against Lyon.
 But this pitch isn’t offering the seamers much assistance now.
 It is possible to save the game.

 However, I just wonder how fresh our batsmen feel.
 They’ve spent days in the field; they’re coming off an emotional World Cup win; plus they’re not exactly the best at digging in and batting time.
 I suspect that Root and Stokes will be the key players.